mrmichaelgallen/Project/readme.md

 * Apps to help poor manage resources better and get help when needed
 * Apps for tracking when social services are available
 * ABCD Reporting issues
+* Develop an app to help people give real help to the needy, so they can't use cash to buy addictive substances

 #### Drones
 * An app that lets you command mini drones to create a light show (replace fireworks)